th0rgall/public-notes/Experiences/SendGrid.md

 If you need to make order changes to a big flow with Design Editor emails (and therefore restart from scratch), I recommend you use the "Export HTML" and "Import HTML" features in the Design editor, so you don't have to re-create every email from scratch.

-If you want to change delays between emails, you can edit a duplicated flow, but you can't do this by editing the original.
+If you want to change delays between emails, or delete emails in between, you can edit a duplicated flow, but you can't do this by setting live the original.

 To make other changes, like an unsubscribe link change, or change in exit conditions, you should disable the flow first before the flow becomes editable.
 This will lead to (small) downtimes for your flow.

+**Stats**

+Unpublishing an automation and setting it live again with changes will reset the graph of its statistics.

 ### Permanent ownership